History of the Negev during the Mamluk and Ottoman periods: Migration of the Masa'id and the Banu Uqba

-Oral traditions, as analyzed by al-Ṭayyib, suggest that before the 13th century, parts of the Masa'id migrated from present-day Saudi Arabia to the Gulf of Aqaba region, east of the Jordan river, where they encountered the Banu Uqba.
+Oral traditions, as analyzed by al-Ṭayyib, suggest that before the 13th century, parts of the Masa'id migrated from present-day Saudi Arabia to the Gulf of Aqaba region, east of the Jordan river, where they encountered the Bani 'Uqbah.
 In the 13th century, with the arrival of the Banu Attiya from Saudi Arabia, parts of these two tribes moved further into what is now Israel.
 The Masa'id briefly replaced the Jarm as the dominant tribe in the Negev.
 However, when the Mamluks attempted to impose taxes on them, the Masa'id revolted, forming a sort of state within a state, which also deprived the Mamluks of the taxes from surrounding villages.
 After their tribal leader, Shaykh Sulayman, was killed in the ensuing battles with the Mamluks, the Masa'id dispersed, allowing other tribe to migrate into this area.
 The grave of Sulayman near Rafah still bears witness to their stay in the Gaza region.
 Some of the Masa'id stayed in Palestine and eventually merged with the Jarm (see below); today, their descendants live particularly in the village of Al-Jiftlik.